 The Gants were formed in 1963 by Sid Herring (vocals, guitar), Johnny Sanders (guitar), Vince Montgomery (bass) and Don Wood (drums) in Greenwood, Mississippi.

-Named after a popular brand of button-down collar shirt, The Gants released their version of the Bo Diddley song Road Runner.
+Named after a popular brand of button-down collar shirts, The Gants released their version of the Bo Diddley song Road Runner.

 Chosen to open for The Animals for their Florida dates in 1965, The Gants released their first album, also called Roadrunner, recorded at Fame Studios in Muscle Shoals, Alabama.